-- Step 4: Select "monetise with ads" for your videos, and choose which ad formats and videos you want from Creator Studio app and in video manager.
+- Step 4: Select 'monetise with ads' for your videos and choose which ad formats and videos you want from the YouTube Studio app and in video manager.

 - Step 5: Keep making great videos that your community loves to watch!

 - You can maximise opportunities if you automatically monetise all future uploads.

 - If you want to monetise only a few existing videos, choose popular videos with high watch times.

 - Learn more about copyright and community guidelines.

 - Check that your account is in good standing.

 YouTube policies and community guidelines can help you stay in good standing and keep your videos monetisable on YouTube.Learn why it’s key to respect the community, create advertiser-friendly content and report violations.
 (Video in English)

 Ways to earn money with your channel